Flying Tanagras

 Rights: Sofía Bassi Foundation

-Flying Tanagras (Tanagras volando, 1965) is a striking example of Sofía Bassi’s dreamlike aesthetic, where spectral female figures traverse an ethereal, mountainous landscape.
-The painting captures the fluidity of motion: the two central figures appear suspended in a perpetual dance with the wind, their garments dissolving into the terrain in a seamless fusion of body and environment.
-The title’s reference to Tanagras—small terracotta figurines from ancient Greece—invokes classical antiquity and its enduring association with feminine elegance and ritual poise.
+Flying Tanagras (Tanagras volando, 1965) is a striking example of Sofía Bassi’s dreamlike aesthetic.
+Two spectral female figures traverse an ethereal, mountainous landscape.
+The two figures appear suspended in a dance with the wind, their garments dissolving into the terrain in a seamless fusion of body and environment.
+The title’s reference to Tanagras, small terracotta figurines from ancient Greece, invokes classical antiquity and its association with feminine elegance and ritual poise.

-As in much of Bassi’s work, the scene is imbued with a surreal, otherworldly atmosphere in which the boundaries between nature and the human form dissolve.
-The translucent figures echo her broader engagement with metaphysical themes such as the permeability between dimensions, the cyclical nature of transformation, and the survival of archetypal forms across time.
-Rather than merely reviving antiquity, Bassi mobilizes it as a symbolic reservoir through which to explore timeless states of becoming and the continuity of spiritual presence.
+As in much of Bassi’s work, the scene is imbued with a surreal, otherworldly atmosphere.
+The translucent figures echo her broader engagement with metaphysical themes such as the permeability between dimensions and transformation.
+By mobilizing ancient Greek themes, Bassi explores other states of being and the spiritual transformation.

 Next